eradiate/eradiate/docs/rst/developer_guide/factory_guide.rst

 associated identifier, as well as an optional field specifying which class method constructor should be used when converting dictionaries.

-Registered types can be created using the :meth:`.Factory.create`.
-This method, however, is mostly used as the engine powering the :meth:`.Factory.convert` method, which is the main entry point to factories in Eradiate.
-If this method is passed a dictionary, it pre-processes it and tries to instantiate one of the registered types based of the information it contains; otherwise, is does nothing and just returns the object it is passed.
+The :meth:`.Factory.convert` method is the main entry point to factories in Eradiate.
+If this method is passed a dictionary, it pre-processes it, then tries to instantiate one of the registered types based of the information contained in the dictionary; otherwise, it does nothing and just returns the object it is passed.

 .. admonition:: Example